UE and VR Development Technical Notes

 FString LevelOptionString=OurGameMode->OptionsString;

-Setting Mouse Cursor’s Relative Position within Viewport
+Setting the Mouse Cursor’s Relative Position in Viewport

 Determining if a Particle Effect is Looping